FloSch62/go-test2html/README.md

 - A header with the title and generation date
 - Theme toggle that follows system preferences by default
+- Debug toggle to show/hide detailed debug output when present
 - Summary cards showing test counts (total, passed, failed, skipped)
 - Collapsible package sections with test summaries
 - Detailed test information including name, duration, and status